WANdisco/wandisco-documentation-ldm/docs/operation-ui.md

 Define exclusion templates that are used to exclude certain file sizes or file names (defined using [regex](https://regexr.com/) patterns) during a migration.
 These templates are associated with a storage allowing you to selectively ignore content during migration when that storage is used as the source.

-Exclusion templates are assigned to a new migration, or an existing migration.
+Exclusion templates are assigned to a new migration or an existing migration.
 Adding exclusions to a new migration ensures the outcome is consistent with those chosen exclusions.

 Modifying exclusions on an existing migration will change the future actions performed for that migration, but will not affect previously migrated content.